dataenthusiast-io/quantized-slm-function-calling/README.md

 - **Domain Specificity**: Performance is optimized for the specific function-calling format used in training
 - **Sample Size**: Evaluation was conducted on 100 examples (complete test set)
 - **Hardware Dependency**: Results are specific to Apple Silicon with MLX framework

-## 6.0 Conclusion

-This project successfully demonstrates that Small Language Models can be effectively fine-tuned for specialized agentic tool-calling tasks using memory-efficient techniques.
-The 87% success rate achieved represents a significant improvement over the base model's 50% performance, validating the viability of this approach for real-world applications.

-The combination of 4-bit quantization, LoRA fine-tuning, and MLX optimization enables efficient training on consumer hardware while maintaining high performance, making specialized AI agents accessible and practical for a wide range of applications.

 ## 7.0 Future Work